-6. Collaborations Appendix 1b: in community/ neighborhood events, and attend regular meetings with HSH.
-5.5 Describe plan for building capacity within the first two years of the agreement, including use of capacity building funds and timeline for utilizing funds.
-6.1 Describe plan for coordinating with the Master for marginalized communities of BIPOC and TGNCI+ identified staff?
-5.4 How well does Proposer demonstrate capacity to implement the Good Neighbor Policy included in section IV.D.1.N?
+6. Collaborations and Partnerships Appendix 1b: Written Proposal 5.5 Describe plan for building capacity within the first two years of the agreement, including use of capacity building funds and timeline for utilizing funds.
+6.1 Describe plan for coordinating with the Master Lease and Property Management provider.
+Include previous experience and collaborators.
+6.2 Describe current partnerships with agencies, community-based organizations (CBOs), advocacy groups that serve TAY.
+5.4 How well does Proposer demonstrate capacity to implement the Good Neighbor Policy included in section IV.D.2.G?
 How well does Proposer describe their plan to implement the Good Neighbor Policy in partnership with neighboring residents and businesses to ensure that the program has a positive impact on the community?
 How well does Proposer identify staff to respond to neighbors, participate in community/ neighborhood events, and attend regular meetings with HSH?
 5.5 How well does Proposer describe their plan for utilizing capacity building funds within the first two years of the agreement?
-10 and Partnerships Written Proposal Lease and Property Management provider.
-Include previous experience and collaborators.
-6.2 Describe current partnerships with agencies, community-based organizations (CBOs), advocacy groups that serve TGNCI+ TAY and adults. coordinating with the Property Management provider?
+6.1 How well does Proposer describe their plan for coordinating with the Property Management provider?
 How well does Proposer demonstrate experience coordinating with Property Management provider?
-6.2 How well does Proposer describe current partnerships with CBOs, advocacy groups, agencies that service TGNCI+ TAY and adults?
-How do these partnerships align with the Support Services Scope of Work?
-7. Prior Performance Appendix 1b: Written Proposal and Attachment 8b 7.
+6.2 How well does Proposer describe current partnerships with CBOs, advocacy groups, agencies that service TAY?
+How do these partnerships align with the Support Services 10 7.
+Prior Performance Appendix 1b: Written Proposal and Attachment 8b 7.
 Include program monitoring results for a project with a similar scope including findings and/or corrective action plan, response to the issued corrective action plan, and final disposition status.
 Include any relevant attachments as Attachment 8b.
-7 How well does program monitoring results for a project with a similar scope demonstrate Proposer can meet deliverables?
-9 8 Budget Appendix 2b: Support Services 8.
+Scope of Work?
+7. How well does program monitoring results for a project with a similar scope demonstrate Proposer can meet deliverables?
+9 8.
+Budget Appendix 2b: Support Services Budget Proposal 8.
 All costs to the City shall be included in the payment entered in Appendix 2: Budget Proposal Template.
-9 How reasonable, appropriate, and competitive are the Proposer's project costs relative to this RFQ and HSH's needs?
+8. How reasonable, appropriate, and competitive are the Proposer's project costs relative to this RFQ and HSH's needs?
 9

-Budget Proposal

-9. Oral Interview/ Presentation Virtual 10.
-Up to the three (3) of the highest scoring Proposers may be invited for an oral interview/ presentation to provide additional clarification on their plan to provide SOMA TAY PSH.
+9. Oral Interview/ Virtual 9.
+Up to the three (3) of the highest scoring 9.
+How clear and well-defined were Proposers' 20 Presentation Proposers may be invited for an oral interview/ responses to the questions? presentation to provide additional clarification on their plan to provide TAY PSH.
 HSH may provide questions and/or prompts prior to Oral Presentation/ Interview.
-10 How clear and well-defined were Proposers' responses to the questions?
-20

 Total 100